These Cauliflower Mashed Potatoes are an excellent side dish recipe.

 Here are some goodies I’ve bookmarked to make later: Ultimate Mashed Potatoes (of course!!), Roasted Eggplant Baba Ghanoush, Roasted Red Pepper and Feta Whip, Maple Acorn Squash Soup, Buttery Brussels Sprout Mash, Mexican Black Bean Nacho Bake, Delicate Lemon-Thyme Hummus, Bacon-Blessed Baked Beans, Minty Watermelon Sorbet, Extra Creamy Raspberry Ice Cream and Peanut Butter- Chocolate Million Dollar Bars.
 There are some really interesting recipes in this book!

-I used this as a base for slices of pot roast with sauce.
+I used these cauliflower mashed potatoes as a base for slices of pot roast with sauce.
 They are a great sub for mashed potatoes!
 And if you add plenty of butter, it’s even better.

 I should mention that these are perfectly delicious on their own.
 No sauce or anything needed, really.
 Try them as a side dish for meats and fish.
 Your family is not likely to balk and complain.
-Although my kiddo gave me that initial eye-roll for adding cauliflower to my mashed potatoes, he happily ate and enjoyed them (of course!)
+Although my kiddo gave me that initial eye-roll for making cauliflower mashed potatoes, he happily ate and enjoyed them (of course!)
+Enjoy!

 Cauliflower Mashed Potatoes